 Bordered by sandy beaches, winding canyons and the Santa Monica and San Gabriel Mountains, Los Angeles is a sprawling cityscape of distinct neighborhoods, endless entertainment options and year-round outdoor recreation.
 Bask in the undulating stainless steel curves of Walt Disney Concert Hall, commune with world-beating contemporary art at the Broad or check out modern music history at the Grammy Museum.

 When you're ready for your close-up, there's only one place to go.
 The stars come out at night for red-carpet premieres at restored movie palaces, and you too can have your Hollywood moment on the pink-starred Walk of Fame.
-Snap a selfie outside TCL Chinese Theatre (better known as Grauman’s) or duck into Hollywood & Highland’s Babylon Court for a photo op with the iconic Hollywood sign, and revel in your 15 minutes of social-media fame.
-Then visit the fascinating new Academy Museum.
+Snap a selfie outside TCL Chinese Theatre (better known as Grauman’s) or duck into Hollywood and Highland’s Babylon Court for a photo op with the iconic Hollywood sign and revel in your 15 minutes of social-media fame.
+Afterward, visit the fascinating Academy Museum.

 Local tip: How do you beat LA traffic?
 Hit the beach instead.
-Sunny Santa Monica bestows joy upon even the weariest traveler: learn to surf, get a bird's-eye view from your seat in a solar-powered Ferris wheel, learn more about the secrets of the ocean at the aquarium’s tidal touch pools or paddle in the Pacific and let your troubles float away.
-Or join the parade of New Agers, muscled bodybuilders and goth punks at nearby Venice Beach, where there's a tribe for everyone.
+Sunny Santa Monica bestows joy upon even the weariest traveler.
+Learn to surf, get a bird's-eye view from your seat in a solar-powered Ferris wheel, learn more about the secrets of the ocean at the aquarium’s tidal touch pools or paddle in the Pacific and let your troubles float away.
+Join the parade of New Agers, muscled bodybuilders and goth punks at nearby Venice Beach, where there's a tribe for everyone.

 7. Monterey Bay

-Local tip: In the winter, don’t miss local Dungeness crab on menus.
+Local tip: In the winter, you'll see local Dungeness crab on menus – order it.

 8. Death Valley National Park

-The daunting name brings to mind Wild West ghost towns, broken-down pioneer wagon trains and tumbleweed blowing past skulls on desert sand dunes – but Death Valley is actually full of life.
+Its daunting name of brings to mind Wild West ghost towns, broken-down pioneer wagon trains and tumbleweed blowing past skulls on desert sand dunes, but Death Valley is actually full of life.